SeanNesdoly/amine-kamen.lab.mcgill.ca/content/home/intro.md

-widget = "blank"  # Do not modify this line! active = true # Activate this widget? true/false weight = 10  # Order that this section will appear.
+widget = "blank"  # Do not modify this line! active = true # Activate this widget? true/false weight = 10  # Order that this section will appear. headless = false

 # Note: a full width section format can be enabled by commenting out `title` and `subtitle`.
 # title = "Viral Vectors and Vaccines Bioprocessing Group"
 # subtitle = ""